 Words for Spanish anatomy aren’t just for doctors.
-Even beginner Spanish speakers should know the parts of the body in Spanish.
-Whether you need to explain your aches and pains at the pharmacy or just chat with your friend about a new haircut, Spanish anatomy will help you to speak Spanish with confidence.
-Here are the main body parts in Spanish anatomy.
+Even beginner Spanish speakers should know how to refer to different body parts.
+Whether you need to explain your aches and pains at the pharmacy or just chat with your friend about a new haircut, Spanish anatomy will help you to speak with confidence.
+Let’s scan from head to toe our body and learn how its parts are called.

-What are the body parts in Spanish?
-Let’s start with basic Spanish anatomy.
+Let’s start with some basic Spanish anatomy.
 Most classrooms and online Spanish lessons begin with the song “Head, Shoulders, Knees, and Toes”.
-We will start there too.
+So why not kick off from there too?
 Even if you learn Spanish at home, try singing this classic song around the house today.
-You can try the dance shown here.
-Hey, we’re all stuck at home.
-There’s nothing wrong with singing to brighten your day.
+You can even try the dance shown here.
+Plus a little bit of fun and exercise will also help your memory.

 Fun fact: In the Spanish song we swap the lyrics of “toes” for “feet” because the word for toes in Spanish is too long to sing.
 Dedos de pie or “toes” translates to “fingers of the feet”.
 How literal.

-Más allá de (beyond) cabeza, hombros, rodilllas, y pies we have a few other major body parts you should know.
+Beyond cabeza, hombros, rodilllas y pies here are a few other major body parts you should know.
 The words below complete our list of main body parts in Spanish anatomy.

 Recall that Spanish nouns all have gendered articles (masculine el or feminine la).
 You can usually guess correctly based on the final vowel of the word.
 For example la cabeza matches the “a” or el brazo is masculine due to the “o”.
 The major exception to remember is for hands.
 A single hand is la mano.
 Both hands are las manos.